Why Rochester, MN is a Top 100 Best Place to Live

 The home of the famed Mayo Clinic – and much more.

-This is how an institution can change a city.
-The Mayo Clinic, which employs 30,000, is such an economic powerhouse that it means Rochester has an economy, tourism, culture and amenities that are out of scale for a town its size.
-It also means that the city of just more than 100,000 residents, only an hour-or-so drive from Minneapolis-St. Paul, has its own international airport – and it can accommodate a 747 plane.
+The Mayo Clinic is such an economic powerhouse that it means Rochester has an economy, tourism, culture and amenities that are out of scale for a town its size.
+It also means that the city of just more than 100,000 residents is only an hour-or-so drive from Minneapolis–St. Paul has its own international airport.
+Downtown Rochester in particular, is bustling with restaurants, shops, and seasonal events.

 “It seems that every restaurant has put a table or two outside, even if they hardly have room,” Mayor Brede says.

-A weekly gathering with live bands, food booths, crafts and vendors continues to draw up to 20,000 people into the downtown on summer evenings.
+Thursdays Downtown, a weekly gathering with live bands, food booths, crafts and vendors, is a staple of the Rochester summers.
+Since its inception, the event continues to draw up to 20,000 people into the downtown on summer evenings.
+Another fun summer event for the whole family is on Saturday, weekly Games on the Grass in Central Park, with board and lawn games.

 “It’s a happening place,” Mayor Brede says.
 “We’re looking at how we can expand that in other areas of the city.”